Misdemeanor Probation in Hillsborough County

 Effective October 1, 2015, a new administrative order applies to misdemeanor probation services.
 Administrative Order s-2015-54 on misdemeanor probation in Hillsborough County supersedes Administrative order S-2010-026.
 The administrative order was signed by Chief Jude, Ronald N. Ficarrotta on September 29, 2015.

-In accordance with the Interlocal Agreement between David Gee, as Sheriff of Hillsborough County, Florida (HCSO) and Hillsborough County, HCSO will begin providing supervision and rehabilitation services to misdemeanor probationers.
+In accordance with the Interlocal Agreement between the county and David Gee, the Sheriff of Hillsborough County, HCSO began providing supervision and rehabilitation services to misdemeanor probationers.
 The Clerk of Court will process all misdemeanor probation financial transactions and disburse fines and court costs paid by probationers.

 The chief judge under article V, section 2(d), Florida Constitution; section 43.26, Florida Statutes; and the Florida Rule of Judicial Administration 2.215(b)(2) updated many of the procedures regarding misdemeanor probation services.